 Panasonic GX8 versus Olympus E-M10 III

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is somewhat smaller (1 percent) than the Panasonic GX8.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably smaller (1 percent) than the Panasonic GX8.
 Moreover, the E-M10 III is markedly lighter (16 percent) than the GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Panasonic GX8 (⇒ rgt)||133 mm||78 mm||63 mm||487 g||330||YES||2015||1,199||discont.||check|